 Cylindropuntia leptocaulis (DC.)
 F.M.
 Knuth

-Synonyms: Opuntia leptocaulis
+Synonym(s): Opuntia leptocaulis

 USDA Symbol: CYLE8

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 This is a 2-5 ft., upright, shrub-like plant with many branches made up of slender, cylindrical joints.
-These narrow, spiny branches often twist together with the branches of adjacent plants to form inpenetrable thickets.
+These narrow, spiny branches often twist together with the branches of adjacent plants to form impenetrable thickets.
 New growth is dark green.
 With age the branches and trunk develop a scaly bark and turn pale tan.
 Spines in groups and of 2 types: one, 1/2 to 1 1/2 inches long; and the other, about 3/16 inch long.
 Leaves very small, falling early in the growing season.
 Flowers greenish, yellow, or bronze.
 Small, attractive, yellowish-green flowers are followed by fruits which cling to the stem into winter.
-Fruit fleshy, red or purple, rounded, flattened at the end and tapering toward the base, ripening in late summer, edible
+Fruit fleshy, red or purple, rounded, flattened at the end and tapering toward the base, ripening in late summer.

 This plant has the most slender stems of all southwestern Chollas.
 During winter its bright red fruits add attractive color to the brown desert.